Sometimes I Envy My Sister’s Drug Addiction

 For the first time in all my life, I felt like I didn’t belong with the group of people I had tried so hard to emulate.
-I was an outsider.

-Simply too “broken, chipped, or glued,” as my grandma would say of everything in her house that we ruined as children.
-I had surrounded myself with a group of peers that had mostly idyllic childhoods.
+Simply too “broken, chipped, or glued,” as my grandma would say of everything we ruined as children in her house.

 The people like me, whose moms were strippers that would get so high at the club they couldn’t recall where they had left their child, were doing drugs.

 People like me, who had no contact with their father from age five until adulthood, were likely in jail on drug charges.

 The people like me, who succumbed to the lure of self-medicating to evade the loneliness, sat in NA meetings trying to get healthy.

 “The spirit of envy can destroy; it can never build.” – Margaret Thatcher

 At one point, not too long ago, I was speaking with my sister about an argument that she had with our grandmother.

-I told her how proud I was of her for getting this far in her recovery.
-I suggested maybe she should go to a meeting.
+I told her how proud I was of her for recovering this far.

 I didn’t realize how much jealousy I had harbored in my heart until she said this.